helium/HIP/0024-transfer-hotspot-percentage-ownership.md

 There are various repetitive tasks associated with the host-owner relationship that could be automated with percentage transfer of hotspot ownership.
-For example, owners have to calculate payouts for each of their hosts and pay each host manually.
+For example, owners have to calculate payouts for each of their hosts and pay out each host manually.
 Likewise, hosts have to cross-reference the performance of their hotspots with their payments in order to ensure they are getting fair payouts.
 Automating these tasks by allowing for a percentage transfer of hotspot ownership